ladybirdweb/faveo-server-images/docs/installation/providers/enterprise/centos-nginx.md

 nano /etc/nginx/conf.d/faveo.conf
 ```

-Then, in the `nano` text editor window you just opened, copy the following
+Then, in the `nano` text editor window you just open, copy the following

 ```nginx
 server {